Rainier-MSFT/Entra_ZTNA_Lab/README.md

   + 12 cores (4 cores per VM)
   + 1 storage account

-  **Note:** Trial subscriptions do not have sufficient available resources for deployment of these templates.
+  **Note:** Trial subscriptions do not have sufficient available resources for deployment of these templates
 + A supported browser for access to the Azure portal (https://portal.azure.com).
-For more information, see [Supported browsers and devices for the Azure portal](https://docs.microsoft.com/en-us/azure/azure-preview-portal-supported-browsers-devices).
+See [Supported browsers and devices for the Azure portal](https://docs.microsoft.com/en-us/azure/azure-preview-portal-supported-browsers-devices)
-+ A public domain name and administrative access to the domain's DNS records.
++ A public domain name and administrative access to the domain's DNS records

 Some templates may have additional requirements specified in the template's README.